DennisRudolf/Continuous_Authentication/README.md

 Given

-$
+$$
 C = g^x h^r
-$
+$$

 it follows that

-$
+$$
 C^e = (g^x h^r)^e = g^{xe} h^{re}
-$
+$$

 Thus,

-$
+$$
 dC^e = (g^y h^s)(g^{xe} h^{re}) = g^{y+xe} h^{s+re}
-$
+$$

-Since \( u = y + ex \) and \( v = s + er \), it follows that:
+Since $u = y + ex$ and $v = s + er$, it follows that:

-$
+$$
 g^u h^v = g^{y+ex} h^{s+er}
-$
+$$

 confirming the correctness of the verification equation.

 Following successful verification, the user and SP independently derive a shared symmetric key.
-The key derivation depends solely on the user's \( x \) and the SP's \( w \), which are never exchanged.
+The key derivation depends solely on the user's $x$ and the SP's $w$, which are never exchanged.
 Consequently, only the legitimate user and SP can compute the key, mitigating the risk of impersonation attacks.

-Moreover, since the session key depends on the SP's commitment \( C \), a malicious SP cannot mount a man-in-the-middle attack by forwarding challenges and responses.
+Moreover, since the session key depends on the SP's commitment $C$, a malicious SP cannot mount a man-in-the-middle attack by forwarding challenges and responses.
 Therefore, the user communicating with the SP is ensured to be authentic.

 The final step of Phase one consists of a secure handshake based on the derived symmetric key.